katisokm10/KATMOK348_WFC2401_GroupA_KatisoMokoena_SDF06/README.md

 ### Overview
 This CSS code provides styling for a web page with a profile section and a gallery section.
 It is designed to be responsive and features various components like buttons, user profile information, and a gallery display.

+#### Project Structure
+Gallery Section: Styles for a responsive gallery with individual items that display additional information on hover or focus.

+Loader: Animation style for a loader, typically used for indicating content loading.

+Media Query: Adjustments for smaller screens using a media query, optimizing the layout for better usability on mobile devices.

 #### Challenges Faced

 - **Cross-Browser Compatibility: